amahadevan99/amahadevan99.github.io/index.md

 ---

-I am a graduate student at Stanford working on biological/statistical physics and music.
+I am a postdoc at NITMB/UChicago interested in music and physics and biology.

 <span style="font-size:26px;">[Blog](blog.md)</span>